-Different companies of different sizes and industries have different needs, so if you’re considering a new software solution, you want to make sure it does exactly what you need it to.
+Different companies of different sizes and industries have different needs, so if you’re considering a new human capital management solution, you want to make sure it does exactly what you need it to.

 HR software is your company’s system of record.
 It contains employee data and makes it available to the business processes and other systems that require it.
 For example, it may interact with your payroll software to provide the banking details for direct deposit.

 Payroll software takes gross pay and raw time data from another system, or manually keyed data, and calculates net pay from it, applying deductions and appropriate taxes.